Dudebox

-Dudebox is seven-song EP cassette tape released by Canadian rock band Billy Talent (under their previous name "Pezz") in January 1995.
+Dudebox is seven-song EP cassette tape released by Canadian rock band Billy Talent, under their previous name Pezz, in January 1995.
 It was a follow-up to their previous release, Demoluca.
 The decision to spend money for a professional recording by Dave Tedesco at Toronto's Signal to Noise studio enhanced Pezz' sound dramatically.
-The EP led the way to Pezz' 1999 underground breakthrough full-length album Watoosh!
+The EP led the way to the band's 1999 underground breakthrough full-length album Watoosh!